We look forward to supporting you during your visit to the May 18, 2019 commencement ceremony.

-We do our best to make commencement a universally designed experience and most accessibility support can be managed without accommodations.
-However, if you are in need of specific accommodations*, please complete our accommodation request form by May 1, 2018 to guarantee our ability to meet your needs.
-If you are in need of ASL interpreting, please complete your request no later than April 15th, 2018.
+We do our best to make commencement a universally designed experience; most accessibility support can be managed without accommodations.
+If, however, you are in need of specific accommodations,* please complete our accommodation request form by May 1, 2019 to guarantee our ability to meet your needs.
+If you are in need of ASL interpreting, please complete your request no later than April 15, 2019.

 *If you miss the deadline or connect with us on the day of commencement, we will do our best to meet your needs, but will not be able to guarantee specific accommodation.

-If you have any questions you'd like to speak with accessibility services staff to address, please contact us directly: OARS@hampshire.edu or 413.559.5498
+If you have any questions you'd like to have accessibility services staff address, please contact us directly: OARS@hampshire.edu or 413.559.5498

 There will be signage denoting accessible parking on the road as you approach the center of campus.
 Parking will be located behind the library adjacent to general parking.
 If you are looking for more specific direction to accessible parking, uniformed officers will be available to direct you.